JohnnyJayJay/lick_wikipedia_bot/README.md

   - tweepy
   - wikipedia

-For *TODO* it runs on a cron job on my local machine.
+For @thelickbot it runs on a cron job on my local machine.

 ### Configuration